TCD · The Career Diagnostic

 45/100

-How heavily real users deploy AI on this work today.
+How much real workers are using AI for this work today.

 30%

-All four are weighted into the composite.
-See the formula →
+All four are blended into your single 0–100 score.
+See the exact formula →

 What to do this quarter.